TRYING TO DECIDE BETWEEN A BOBSWEEP VS. ROOMBA ROBOT VACUUM FOR YOUR HOME?

 It has a side brush to sweep in the dirt along the wall edges and a dual roller brush to agitate stubborn dirt and push it inside the vacuum.

-The suction is not as powerful as that of its pricier siblings, but it gets the job done on hardwood, tile and vinyl floors.
+The suction is not as powerful as that of its pricier siblings, but it gets the job done on hardwood floors, tile, and vinyl floors.

 The main downside with the 690 is the small 350ml bin.
 Expect to empty the bin often, sometimes even in the middle of a cleaning session.

 Both models have just enough battery life to clean 2-3 medium-size rooms.
-When the battery gets low, they are programmed to go back to the charging dock automatically.
-But they do not resume cleaning.
+When the battery gets low, they are programmed to go back to the charging station automatically.
+But it does not resume its cleaning cycle.

 The new 3500mAh lithium-ion battery means the robot can clean a larger area before it has to go back to the dock.